⏴ Back to all articles

 x11_connection_req_t req = {.order = 'l', .major = 11};

-This structure is only 12 bytes long, but since we will have to read the response from the server which is quite big (around 14 KiB during my testing), we will right away reserve a lot of space on the stack, 32 KiB, to be safe:
+But since we will have to read the response from the server which is quite big (around 14 KiB during my testing), we will right away reserve a lot of space on the stack, 32 KiB, to be safe:

 sub rsp, 1<<15